digitalmethodsinitiative/4cat/READMORE.md

 *data sets*.

 Finally, the data source contains a file defining methods through which the data may be searched for a given search query.
+It also defines a web form that will be used in the *front-end* to show users how the data source may be subsetted.
+Optionally, an accompanying JavaScript file is provided for more advanced configuration of queries.

 ### Processors
 Processors are a special type of *worker* that take an existing data set and